KristoferCastro/Rails-X-Change-Gifts/README.md

-ecret Santa Gift Exchange Web App
+Secret Santa Gift Exchange Web App
 ==============================================

 This is a small project that can help you in the following use case